Recreation Economy for Rural Communities (RERC) Program

 The Recreation Economy for Rural Communities (RERC) Initiative (EPA website), managed by the US Environmental Protection Agency (EPA) Office of Community Revitalization is a planning assistance program which helps communities identify strategies to grow their outdoor recreation economy and revitalize their Main Streets.

-The EPA’s RERC program is sponsored by the NBRC, alongside the Appalachian Regional Commission and the US Forest Service.
+The EPA’s RERC program is sponsored by the USDA Forest Service, the Northern Border Regional Commission, the Appalachian Regional Commission and the Denali Commission.

 Applying for Assistance:

 Please note - NBRC State Program Managers are not the primary support for applicants to the RERC program.
 The Recreation Economy for Rural Communities Program is managed by the US Environmental Protection Agency.
-The most recent call for applications for assistance closed on Nov.
-22, 2021.
-The EPA has made the call for applications available here for reference only.
-This website will be updated when there is a new call for communities to apply for future rounds of the RERC program.
+The EPA is now accepting applications for the next round of RERC planning assistance.
+The deadline to apply is 11:59 pm Eastern on October 16, 2024.
+To learn more and begin an application, please visit: Recreation Economy for Rural Communities 2024 Application

 2022 Partner Communities